safespring/docs/content/service/known_issues.md

 describes the most common pitfalls.
 Known issues for Backup is under the [Backup FAQ page](/backup/faq).

 ## Networking issue with the Debian 10 imiges
-Unfortunately the network services installed on the publicly provided Debian 10 images is not working with OpenStack.
+Unfortunately the network services installed on the publicly provided Debian 10 images are not working with OpenStack.
 One option is to install a Debain 9 image and then do an upgrade.
 Another option is to provide the following Cloud-Init script under "Configuration" when launching the instance.
 This will make the network services work as intended.